 However, a biotin deficiency is extremely uncommon, and there’s no real evidence to suggest that biotin abundance helps anything.

-Vitamins and minerals: Deficiencies of certain vitamins and minerals like vitamin D, vitamin C and iron have been shown to improve the symptoms of certain types of hair loss — including telogen effluvium, androgenic alopecia and, depending on the vitamin or mineral, alopecia areata.
+Vitamins and minerals: Minerals and Vitamins for hair loss in women: Deficiencies of certain vitamins and minerals like vitamin D, vitamin C and iron have been shown to improve the symptoms of certain types of hair loss — including telogen effluvium, androgenic alopecia and, depending on the vitamin or mineral, alopecia areata.

 However, plenty of supplements containing zinc, vitamin B12 and vitamin E are touted as miracle cures for hair loss, but the research doesn’t support those claims.